School of Natural Sciences and Mathematics

 Fast Track Baccalaureate/Master's Degrees

-- A required Major course that also fulfills Core Curriculum requirements.
-If semester credit hours are counted in the Core Curriculum, students must complete additional coursework to meet the minimum requirement for graduation.
-Course selection assistance is available from the undergraduate advisor.
+3. A required Major course that also fulfills Core Curriculum requirement.
+Semester credit hours are counted in the Core Curriculum.

 4. Three semester credit hours of Calculus are counted to fulfill the Mathematics Core Requirement with the remaining five semester credit hours to be counted under Component Area Option Core.

 5. Six semester credit hours of Chemistry are counted under Science core, and one semester of Physics (PHYS 2125) are counted under Component Area Option core.